priyadharshini1711/computing_community/README.md

 ## Features

-- Students can search for internship, inplant training
+- Students can search for internship and inplant training
 - There is options for getting exposed to technical books, courses and projects
 - The ideas about basic programing languages, coding wesites and forums